mohamed-mostafa-hella/AdvancedTrainingv1/README.md

 # what I used to do this .

--Data Binding

--Butterknife Lip.

--RecyclerView.
+- Data Binding.
+- RecyclerView.

--MVVM design pattern.
+- MVVM design pattern.

--REST API( retrofit) .
+- REST API( retrofit) .

--CallBack .
+- CallBack .

 # end
 i hope you like it.